panosleontsinis/Palestine-Project-Draft/README.md

 # Technology

-Allocate time and resources editing and producing a first draft for the project.
+My plan is to allocate time and resources editing and producing a first draft for the project.

 Platforms used:

 1. Premier Pro experience
 2. YouTube Studio